Cranberries with slices of oranges.

 Additionally, cranberries are a potent source of polyphenols, including flavonoids, anthocyanins, and proanthocyanidins (PACs).
 These plant polyphenols act as antioxidants.
 Incorporating cranberries into your diet, along with other fruits and vegetables, will give you a variety of polyphenols that may positively contribute to your overall health and wellness.[5]

 Cranberries are often used in dietary supplements sourced from cranberry fruit extract, a concentrated form of cranberry.
-For health benefits, cranberry fruit extract is often combined with Vitamin C, an important antioxidant that helps support the immune system and neutralize free radicals in the body.†
+For health support, cranberry fruit extract is often combined with vitamin C, an important antioxidant that helps support the immune system and neutralize free radicals in the body.

 The Bottom Line

-If you’re like the many individuals watching your sugar intake, or if you don’t enjoy the sour taste of raw cranberries, consider Nature Made Cranberry 450 mg Extract with Vitamin C. Two softgels provide 900 mg of cranberry fruit extract plus 250 mg of Vitamin C, an antioxidant that helps neutralize free radicals in the body and helps support the immune system.
-A Cranberry Fruit Extract plus Vitamin C supplement may be a valuable addition to your daily wellness routine.†
+If you’re one of the many individuals watching your sugar intake, or if you don’t enjoy the sour taste of raw cranberries, consider Nature Made® Cranberry 500 mg with Vitamin C. One capsule provides 500 mg of cranberry fruit powder blend plus 90 mg of vitamin C, an antioxidant that helps neutralize free radicals in the body and helps support the immune system.
+The cranberry fruit powder blend is clinically studied to support a healthy urinary tract.

 1. HerbClip Online.
 Cranberry's Historical Usage.
 American Botanical Council, 31 Aug.
 2012, http://herbalgram.org/resources/herbclip/herbclip-news/2012/cranberrys-historical-usage/.